To work in Canada, you’ll need a Social Insurance Number (SIN). Apply for a SIN as soon as you come to Canada.

 Knowing more about jobs related to your profession can give you more options for working in Canada.

-Consider working in an alternative job, so that you can continue to learn about your profession or industry in Canada while you get your licence to work in a regulated occupation or trade.
+Consider working in an alternative job.
+This way you can continue to learn about your profession or industry in Canada while you get your licence to work in a regulated occupation or trade.

 Apply to the Federal Internship for Newcomers Program

-The Federal Internship for Newcomers (FIN) Program provides eligible permanent residents and new Canadians with valuable temporary Canadian work experience and training opportunities.
+The Federal Internship for Newcomers (FIN) Program provides eligible permanent residents and new Canadians with valuable temporary Canadian work experience and training.

 Many Canadian professionals and business people give free advice and coaching to newcomers settling in Canada.
-Such mentorship opportunities can be found through organizations like:
+You can find someone to mentor you through organizations like: